 Many sheets and other bedding in the modern era is made from polyester, or sometimes polyester blends.

 While for many of us, polyester bedding may not cause major issues, it is not necessarily the healthiest choice.
 As we spend extended periods of time in bed, irritants that may not cause an issue in clothing that is worn for less time, can cause irritation when it comes to bedding.

 Mattresses, sheets and even duvets and pillows can often contain polyester that has been treated with dangerous chemicals.
 As items such as duvets are often not washed before use and washed infrequently thereafter, traces of these chemicals may remain prevalent on the product longer than they do on clothing.

 Choosing natural fabrics when it comes to bedding can be the overall better option.
-And our guide to non-toxic and natural mattresses will help you find the best mattresses free from these nasty chemicals.
+And our guide to non-toxic and natural mattresses and organic mattress toppers will help you find the best mattresses and toppers free from these nasty chemicals.